1. Who can train Aikido?

 3. What do I do if I want to try it out?

-You can join three trial classes without obligation to find out if Aikido and our group is right for you.
+You can join two trial classes without obligation to find out if Aikido and our group is right for you.
 Just drop in on one of our classes and bring comfortable sports wear (preferrably long pants) – we train barefoot.
 Just check the schedule and find a time that suits you.

 4. What kind of equipment do I need?